The Best Summer Skin Care Tips

 There are so many kinds of sunscreens out there because different people may have different sunscreen needs.
 Some people may just need it for everyday wear, while others are looking for water-resistant or sweat-proof protection.
 Plus, people have different skin types so it’s important to be aware of what works for your skin and choose your sun lotion based on skin type and condition.
 For oily and acne-prone skin, look for “non-comedogenic” sunscreen.
 If you have dry skin, consider looking for hydrating ingredients, called humectants in the formula, like hyaluronic acid, and ceramides.
 If you have sensitive skin, we would suggest picking up a mineral sunscreen because they sit on top of the skin.

 Vitamin C is great year-round, but most importantly in the summer.
 It will help even skin tone and get rid of those sunspots.
 Vitamin C helps prevent hyperpigmentation, improves the appearance of fine lines, and can help with collagen production.
 Layer a few drops on your skin between cleansing and moisturizer.
-Here are some of our favourite Vitamin C serums.
+Check below our options.

 Take a close look at your makeup product labels and only keep those that are noncomedogenic.
 That's a fancy word for a product formulated without pore-clogging ingredients.
 Especially for the summer, it’s important to wear makeup that doesn't clog your skin.
-That might include options such as powder sunscreen, a great option we carry is the Jane Iredale Powder Sunscreen.
+Check out the options by Jane Iredale.

 FAQ